reitblatt/review_rule_engine/README.md

 # Playing with it

+There is a basic UI for viewing the current rules.
+Start up with:
+`npm start`

-Currently there is no UI, so you'll have to view the rules via the admin UI.
+Currently the UI is read-only, so you'll have to create/modify the rules via the admin UI.
 You can set up an adminuser with:
 ```
 python manage.py createsuperuser
 ```